antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/nuxt-imports.png" w-250 />

 <!--
 Nuxt DevTools was a significant project that displays the internal state of Nuxt in various aspects, while also providing an API for Nuxt modules to contribute to DevTools.
-This is actually the main source of the inspiration for Vite DevTools.
+This is actually the main source of inspiration for Vite DevTools.
 -->

 ---